Mercury Retrograde: A Change of Mental Perspective

 One last.
 The Moon is conjunct Neptune

 waaaaaaay at the end of Aquarius.
 There have been more than 150 Moon-Neptune conjunctions in Aquarius over the past 12 years or so, and now there are just a very few more before Neptune takes up residence in Pisces in 2012; and just one more before Neptune visits Pisces starting next week.
 Cutting a long story short, the conjunctions in this last degree of Aquarius are an opportunity to help us transform our emotional body into a living instrument tuned to subtle energies (rather than the sticky, heavy thing that we so often experience it to be).
-Most of what we think of as growth, transformation and healing involves our emotional body, which is the thing that tends to get stuck in the past no matter how smart we are.
-However, part of the challenge is about doing this at a time when there is an enormous emotional strain on the world, indeed many; it is daring to open up and let yourself feel at such a moment.
+Most of what we think of as growth, transformation and healing involves our emotional body, which is the thing that tends to stuck in the past no matter how smart we are.

 Mercury retrograde offers us many chances to shift our mental perspective as an experience and not merely as an intellectual concept.
 As you take this ride you can actually experience different sensations based on seeing the world differently, which is another way of feeling your own existence differently.
-That starts with consciously exploring with curiosity and willingness rather than resistance and judgment.
+That starts with consciously, exploring with curiosity and willingness rather than resistance and judgment.
 Those are your basic choices.
-And in them more is contained than you may think -- for example, we are actually face to face with the potential to spark a global awakening.

 Catch you Friday with a weekly horoscope.